smartywebdev0119/java-traderbot/README.md

 ```
 #### Autonomous

-Trader automatically make trading flow, like checking, buying and updating your wallet
+Traders automatically make trading flow, like checking, buying and updating your wallet

 ```java
 //Platform means Binance or Coinbase actually